genepattern/ABasicModule/after_you_are_happy_with_your_code_READ_THIS_LIKE_NOW.md

   - Make sure there is a line which lists the Docker image:tag to be used, for example: “job.docker.image=genepattern/docker-python36:0.4”
 10. Open in a text editor and modify the prerelease.version file.
 Make sure this matches the intended NEXT minor of your module.
 E.g., if you want your module to be released as version X.Y.Z (meaning that your module is currently X.Y-1.Z), then set prerelease.number=Y
 11. Edit README.md to add some details about the module
 12. Open in a text editor and modify the release.version file.
 Make sure this matches the intended NEXT major version of your module.
-E.g., if you want your module to be released as version X.Y.Z meaning that your module is currently X-1.Y.Z), then set prerelease.number=X
+E.g., if you want your module to be released as version X.Y.Z meaning that your module is currently X-1.Y.Z), then set build.number=X
   - Note: This value matters when you do a release of a module.
 Most of the time you will be doing a prerelease of the module, hence only the minor version of the module will change.
 Here are a couple examples to hammer down this issue:
     + Example 1: We want to do a prerelease of a module the three key values before the prerelease are: